 Deferred tax

 Deferred income tax is provided in full, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
-However, deferred tax liabilities are not recognised if they arise from the initial recognition of goodwill.
-Deferred income tax is also not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a
+Deferred income tax is also not accounted for if it arises from initial recognition of an asset or liability in a transaction that at the time of the transaction affects neither accounting profit nor taxable profit (tax loss).
+Deferred income tax is determined using tax rates (and laws) that have been enacted or substantially enacted by the end of the reporting period and are expected to apply when the related deferred income tax asset is realized, or the deferred income tax liability is settled.

-business combination that at the time of the transaction affects neither accounting profit nor taxable profit (tax loss).
-Deferred income tax is determined using tax rates (and laws) that have been enacted or substantially enacted by the end of the reporting period and are expected to apply when the related deferred income tax asset is realised, or the deferred income tax liability is settled.
-Deferred tax assets are recognised for all deductible temporary differences and unused tax losses only if it is probable that future taxable amounts will be available to utilise those temporary differences and losses.
 Deferred income tax assets are recognised to the extent that it is probable that taxable profit will be available against which the deductible temporary differences and the carry forward of unused tax credits and unused tax losses can be utilised.
 The carrying amount of deferred income tax assets is reviewed at each reporting date and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred income tax asset to be utilised.

 Current and deferred tax is recognised in profit or loss, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
 In this case, the tax is also recognised in other comprehensive income or directly in equity, respectively.

-(v) Impairment of assets - Nonfinancial assets
+(v) Impairment of assets - Non financial assets

-Non-financial assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset’s carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset’s fair value less cost of disposal and value in use.

 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or Groups of assets (cash-generating units).
 Nonfinancial assets that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period.